Starfunk/largeint/README.md

 The purpose of this library is to provide an easy-to-use large integer implementation in Rust.
-The ideal user is one that is looking to write small scale projects for personal use and does not want to spend time a lot of time learning a complex crate such as num-bigint.
+The ideal user is one that is looking to write small scale projects for personal use and does not want to spend a lot of time learning a complex crate such as num-bigint.
 For example, this library would be ideal for one looking to solve [Project Euler Problem 13](https://projecteuler.net/problem=13).
 However, the largeint library is not particularly efficient and therefore it is recommended to use a crate like num-bigint for more serious projects.